Guided Self-Placement

 Disability and Educational Support Program (DESP) for students: if you have a verifiable disability, you may request accommodations for assessment.
 Contact the DESP Office at (408) 741-2010 or TTY / DESP (408) 741-2658.

-ESL students will be required to have access to a computer with a reliable internet signal and a camera in order to attend classes, complete assignments, and take the placement assessment.
-If you don’t own a computer and can’t afford one, some loaner computers may be available – please email studentequity@wvm.edu before the semester begins.
+ESL students are required to have access to a computer in order to complete assignments and take the placement assessment.
+If you don’t own a computer and can’t afford one, some loaner computers may be available – please email [email protected] before the semester begins.

 Process to Take ESL Classes at West Valley